zacfukuda/minamoto/README.md

 ### `style.css`
 Edit the information so that the proper information will be shown in the admin page.

-> `style.css` exists only for being recognized as a theme by Wordpress.
-All styles are written in `src/stylus/*`, and will be compiled to `./css`.
+> `style.css` exists only to be recognized as a theme by Wordpress system.
+All styles are written in `src/stylus/*`, and will be compiled to `./dist/css`.

 ### `package.json`
-- `name`: Must match with the text domain defined in `./style.css`.
+- `name`: Recommended to match with the text domain defined in `./style.css`.
-- `version`: Will be appended after assets files like CSS and Javacript for cache busting purpose.
+- `version`: Will be appended after the assets files—CSS and Javacript—for cache busting purpose.
-- `proxy`: Will be passed to `gulpfile.js` and be passed to Browsersync as options.
+- `proxy`: Will be used as Browsersync option inside `gulpfile.js`.
 The default target is set to `http://wordpress.localhost`.

 ## Scripts
-> The themes is developed with `yarn` over `npm`.
-The `npm` might do the job, but I have not yet tested.
+> This theme is developed using `yarn` over `npm` or `npx`.
+The `npm` or `npx `might do the job, however, the developer of this theme has no plant to make the theme compatible with `npm` or `npx`.

 ### `yarn`
 Do not forget to install dependencies before you run scripts.